South African gold producers gear up for strikes from Sunday

 This time round, the companies plan to be better prepared.

-“We have planned for a three-month strike ... are prepared for that level of disruption,” said James Wellsted, spokesman at Sibanye Gold (SGLJ.J).
+“We have planned for a three-month strike ... are prepared for that level of disruption,” said James Wellsted, spokesman at Sibanye Gold.

 Experts say producers can shut down costly power-intensive functions such as underground ventilation, mine high-grade deposits with skeleton staff and maintain some surface activity.